vitorcen/context-resume/README.md

 # Context Resume CLI

-Context Resume lets you quickly resume work across Claude Code (`~/.claude`) and Codex CLI (`~/.codex`) by listing recent sessions for the current working directory, showing a short preview, and printing a ready-to-use resume prompt that points to the original `.jsonl` log.
+Context Resume lets you quickly resume work across Claude Code (`~/.claude`) and Codex CLI (`~/.codex`) by listing recent sessions for the current working directory, showing a detailed prompt history preview, and printing a ready-to-use bilingual (English/Chinese) resume prompt.

 ## Features
-- Merges Claude and Codex sessions for the current directory, sorted by recency (top 20).
-- Live preview of session content; title is taken from the first user message.
-- Press Enter to print a Chinese resume prompt containing the session file path (no extra formatting), so another agent can read the file directly.
+- **Dual-Panel View**: Split view for Claude and Codex sessions; use `TAB` to switch.
+- **Detailed Preview**: Shows a list of user prompts from the selected session (truncated to 50 chars) at the top.
+- **Configurable Limit**: Use `-n <count>` to control how many sessions to load per source.
+- **Bilingual Output**: Prints both English and Chinese prompts pointing to the session file.
-- Works locally; no network calls.
+- **Privacy First**: Works entirely locally; no network calls.

 ## Requirements
 - Node.js 18+ (tested with ESM build).